suitangi/Befuddle/README.md

 -   Global stats

 # Special Thanks
-For beta testing and for helping conceptualize the idea, the one an only [G-Jayakar](https://github.com/G-Jayakar).
+-   For beta testing and for helping conceptualize the idea, the one an only [G-Jayakar](https://github.com/G-Jayakar).
+-   Beta testing and pro bug finder Ksax.

+#Changelog
+6/20/2022: Daily Befuddle Bug fixes
+5/8/2022: Stability and optimization fixes
+5/4/2022: Stats launch
+5/1/2022: First Daily Befuddle Launch
+4/28/2022: Befuddle launched
+4/25/2022: First MTGHangman game played